Ursula Rani Sarma: Biography

-Sarma grew up in County Clare, Ireland.
+Sarma grew up in Lahinch, County Clare, Ireland.
 Her father is of Indian descent, while her mother is Irish.
 She attended University College Cork for her undergraduate degree.
 She is now based in London.

 She began directing and writing plays while a student at University College Cork.
 Sarma has been a writer in residence at Paines Plough.
-Addiontinally, Sarma has written television, contributing episodes to RAW, Red Rock, Delicious and most recently, the crime drama Smother.
+Additionally, Sarma has written television, contributing episodes to RAW, Red Rock, Delicious and most recently, the crime drama Smother.